Erkabubben/pwd-application/src/components/pwd-application/README.md

 # <pwd-application>
-The pwd-application component is a single-page application representing a Personal Web Desktop.
-Similar to the desktop environment of an operating system, a number of sub-applications called 'pwd-app' can be run within the main pwd-application.
+The `pwd-application` component is a single-page application representing a Personal Web Desktop.
+Similar to the desktop environment of an operating system, a number of sub-applications called `pwd-app` can be run within the main pwd-application.
+Icons for pwd-apps are displayed in the dock section at the bottom of the application.
+Clicking an icon will create an instance of the `pwd-window` component an run the pwd-app inside it.
+The entire pwd-application can easily be restarted by clicking the reset button in the bottom right corner.
+Each pwd-app can also be restarted by clicking the reset button in its window header.

 ## Installing pwd-apps
 PWD-apps are easily installed by doing the following: